Los Angeles IT Leadership Forum 2026 Banner

 1:00 pm Pacific

-Bits & Bytes - Los Angeles County – 2026 Election Cybersecurity Readiness
+Bits and Bytes - Los Angeles County – 2026 Election Cybersecurity Readiness

 Platinum Ballroom DE

-In this fireside chat, Aman Bhullar, Los Angeles County Assistant Registrar Recorder/County Clerk, shares how the nation’s largest local election jurisdiction is preparing to secure the 2026 election.
+Join us in conversation with Aman Bhullar, Los Angeles County Assistant Registrar Recorder/County Clerk, and Lou Karu, AVP at Rubrik, as they discuss how the nation’s largest local election jurisdiction is preparing to secure the 2026 election.
 The conversation explores evolving cyber threats, safeguarding voter confidence, coordinating across agencies, and the leadership and strategies required to protect election infrastructure at scale.

 Moderator: Steve Towns, VP of Content Strategy, e.Republic